pgRouting/workshop/docs/_build/html/_sources/chapters/shortest_path.txt

 ... means that the cost of going from either edge 4 or 12 to edge 11 is 1000.
 And then you always need to order your data by gid when you load it to a shortest path function..

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+An example of a Shooting Star query may look like this:

 .. code-block:: sql